-Following up with USCIS, the US Department of State, and US embassies or consulates abroad is never a fun task.
-Phone lines are often run by robots who refuse to transfer you to a human, and it can takes weeks (or months) to receive a helpful response to an electronic inquiry or email.
+Following up with the USCIS, the U.S. Department of State, and US embassies or consulates abroad is never a fun task.
+Phone lines are often run by robots who refuse to transfer you to a human, and it can take weeks (or months) to receive a helpful response to an electronic inquiry or email.

-In recent months, these government agencies have continued to make following up harder as case delays grow and case processing errors become more common.
-USCIS has changed its phone system so that routing to a customer representative is nearly impossible and the NVC essentially only accepts requests and inquiries through a public online form rather than phone calls or special email accounts that they used to use for attorneys and others.
+In recent months, these government agencies have continued to make it harder to follow up as case delays grow and case processing errors become more common.
+USCIS has changed its phone system so that routing to a customer representative is nearly impossible and the National Visa Center (NVC) essentially only accepts requests and inquiries through a public online form, rather than phone calls or special email accounts that they used to use for attorneys and others.

 State representatives have people on staff whose job it is to liaise with government agencies on behalf of their constituents.
 This can be a very helpful service for individuals who need a hand getting USCIS, USPS, or another government agency to take action on their case or other issue.

-Here is an overview of how to go about requesting assistance from a Senator, courtesy of AILA (American Immigration Lawyers Association):
+Here is an overview of how to request assistance from a Senator, courtesy of American Immigration Lawyers Association (AILA):